decaffeinate/bulk-decaffeinate/README.md

 Wrote decaffeinate-errors.log and decaffeinate-results.json with more detailed info.
 To open failures in the online repl, run "bulk-decaffeinate view-errors"
 > bulk-decaffeinate view-errors
-# (7 browser tabs are opened, showing all failures.)
+(7 browser tabs are opened, showing all failures.)
 ```

+## Future plans

+This project is in early stages.
+Here are some things coming up.

+* Add a `convert` command that actually runs decaffeinate to convert a codebase.
+* Add a flexible way to specify which files should be checked/converted.
+* Automatically create git commits that properly preserve history.
+* Run follow-up commands like `eslint --fix` once decaffeinate finishes.
+* Allow running custom follow-up codemods.
+* Create backups of the `.coffee` files so you can easily compare before and
+  after.